manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_07_Lab7_Ex1_Implement_AIP.md

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Alex Wilber**.

 2. If you have **Outlook on the web** open in a tab in your **Edge** browser, then select it now and proceed to the next step; otherwise, if you have a tab with the **Microsoft Office Home** page, then select the tab, select **Outlook**, and then proceed to the next step.
-If you have neither tab open, then in a new tab enter **https://outlook.office365.com** and sign in as **AlexW@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+If you have neither tab open, then in a new tab enter **https://outlook.office365.com** and sign in as **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).

 3. In **Outlook on the web**, select **New Message** in the upper left part of the screen.